-Unit Overview:

-In the Third Grade rhythm and beat unit, students will continue to discover music has a steady beat and identify that the beat can be fast and/or slow tempo.
-Students will continue to identify the difference between rhythm and beat, explore time signature in 2/4, 3/4, and 4/4 time, identify and create rhythm patterns, and use standard rhythmic notation for whole note (ta-a-a-a), dotted half note (ta-a-a), half note (ta-a), quarter note (ta), eighth note joined (ti-ti) or separate (ti), whole rest (rest rest rest), half rest (rest rest), and quarter rest (rest) and eighth rest.
+Unit Overview: In the Fifth Grade rhythm and beat unit, students will continue to discover music has a steady beat and continue to identify that the beat can be fast and/or slow tempo.
+Students will identify the difference between rhythm and beat, explore time signature in 2/4, 3/4, 4/4, 5/4, and 6/8 time, identify and create rhythm patterns, and use standard rhythmic notation for whole note (ta-a-a-a), dotted half note (ta-a-a), half note (ta-a), dotted quarter note (tum), quarter note (ta), eighth note joined (ti-ti) or separate (ti), whole rest (rest rest rest rest), dotted half rest (rest rest), dotted quarter rest, quarter rest (rest) and eighth rest.
 Also, understanding rhythmic notation can help students make connections to early literacy.